Christian views on sin: Actual sin

-The Wesleyan Holiness movement emphasizes the possibility of freedom from all sin, and the voluntary nature of actual sin.
-As explained by Charles Ewing Brown “Every sinner in the world today knows more or less clearly that he is doing wrong.”
-H. Orton Wiley, the premier Holiness theologian of the last 100 years, explains that in defining sin, “the power to obey or disobey is an essential element.”
-According to Phineas Bresee, the founder of the Nazarene Church, "A failure to distinguish between sin and infirmity, puts an undue emphasis upon sin, and has a tendency to discourage earnest seekers from pressing on to full deliverance form the carnal mind.
-Calling that sin which is not sin, opens the door to actual sinning.”
+Methodism, inclusive of the Wesleyan-holiness movement, emphasizes the possibility of freedom from all sin, and the voluntary nature of actual sin.
+As explained by Charles Ewing Brown "Every sinner in the world today knows more or less clearly that he is doing wrong."
+H. Orton Wiley, the premier Holiness theologian of the last 100 years, explains that in defining sin, "the power to obey or disobey is an essential element."
+According to the Methodist cleric Phineas Bresee, the founder of the Nazarene Church, "A failure to distinguish between sin and infirmity, puts an undue emphasis upon sin, and has a tendency to discourage earnest seekers from pressing on to full deliverance form the carnal mind.
+Calling that sin which is not sin, opens the door to actual sinning."
 The traditional view in Wesleyan-Arminian theology is that total ignorance eliminates the possibility of sin.
-As explained by Francis Asbury: "The transgressor must know the law and willfully act the transgressor, the law is a transcript of the divine nature.”
+As explained by Methodist bishop Francis Asbury: "The transgressor must know the law and willfully act the transgressor, the law is a transcript of the divine nature."

-It is with this understanding of actual sin, that lead the Holiness movement to emphasize the necessity and possibility of living without committing sin.
-As J. A. Wood, one of the American leaders in the Welsyean-Holiness movement explains in his work, Perfect Love: “The Lowest type of Christian sinneth not and is not condemned.
-The minimum of salvation is salvation from sinning.”
+It is with this understanding of actual sin, that lead the Wesleyan-Holiness movement to emphasize the necessity and possibility of living without committing sin.
+As John Allen Wood, one of the Methodist leaders of the Welsyean-Holiness movement explains in his work, Perfect Love: "The Lowest type of Christian sinneth not and is not condemned.
+The minimum of salvation is salvation from sinning."
 This leads D. S. Warner, the founder of the Church of God to conclude "Holiness writers and teachers, as far as my knowledge extends, uniformly hold up a sinless life, as the true test and Bible standard of regeneration."